Insider's Cambodia Photo Tour Workshop

 “Leng” has been leading photo trips in his homeland for over a decade now, with hundreds of very positive reviews that share a frequent theme – his deep knowledge, warm and personable nature, and willingness to go the extra mile for that next unique image opportunity.
 Leng understands very well what international photographers are looking for, and at the same time has many an unexpected surprise up his sleeve!
 His network of friends all over the country provide him with the latest local happenings, as well as the type of access that would be impossible for foreigners to get on their own.

-We conveniently begin and end the photo tour in Phnom Penh, one of the most fascinating cities in Southeast Asia.
+We begin and end the photo tour in Phnom Penh, one of the most intriguing cities in Southeast Asia.
 While it’s grown and become more modernized over the last decade or two, it remains very much its legendary self, and is an outstanding destination for street and culture photography.
 There’s a lot of history here on display as well, including the Royal Palace, golden temples and monasteries, legacies of the Khmer Rouge, French Colonial buildings both restored and crumbling, storied hotels, a plentiful diversity of excellent restaurants, and a unique, vibrant nightlife.

 From Phnom Penh we head into the heart of rural Cambodia, where villages often stand near ancient city ruins and magnificent lost kingdoms half draped in jungle.
 This road trip to Siem Reap is in some ways like traveling through time, rediscovering these rarely visited places like archaeologists with cameras.
 Of course exploring ancient history for otherworldly image ops is only part of the story.
 Other photo opportunities include the myriad looms of Silk Island, towering brick kiln interiors, endless rice paddies studded with coconut palms, ancient mountain top temples with endless views, exotic markets selling snakefish and deep fried tarantulas, children bathing the family buffalo, graceful Apsara dancers, floating villages, centuries old teakwood monasteries, the bamboo train of Battambang, and of course, Angkor Wat & Environs.